jacksonllee/pycantonese/docs/source/searches.rst

 .. _search_format:

-Output format of search results
+Output Format of Search Results
 -------------------------------

 While ``search()`` always returns a list, the format of the elements in the list